Dănuț Coman

-Dănuț Dumitru Coman (born 28 March 1979) is a Romanian former footballer who played as a goalkeeper.
+Dănuț Dumitru Coman (born 28 March 1979) is a Romanian former footballer who played as a goalkeeper, currently the president of Liga I club Argeș Pitești.

 Coman started out as a senior at FC Argeș in the 1997–98 season and also played for Rocar București, Rapid București, Brașov and Vaslui before retiring at Astra Giurgiu aged 36, where he was afterwards offered an administrative position in the club.

 His career honours include three Cupa României and one Supercupa României, having won three of these trophies during his first spell at Rapid between 2005 and 2008.
 Coman represented the Romania national team in 14 matches.